-When creating a blog, don’t copy others’ content, but try to make it better
+- When creating a blog, don’t copy others’ content, but try to make yours better

 The length of your content can vary depending on your niche and the source you are publishing to.
 Some publishing sites, if publishing offsite, include certain length requirements that their sources must stick to.
 If you are publishing on your own site, you have a bit more leeway when it comes to word count.

 Typically, blog posts are anywhere from 500 to 5000 words.
 Depending on the topic and your audience, you may find a certain length works better for you than another.
 Some niches can only hold the attention of their audiences for 500 words.
 Others can produce content up to 2000 words and still provide value.
 Before we go any further, remember the age-old truth of SEO: keep your customer in mind first, always.